 FILMMAKER AND PROFESSOR

 Mary moved to Los Angeles as an Americorps volunteer, working as a homeless intake counselor on LA’s Skid Row, before becoming a producer on KCRW and PRI’s TO THE POINT, WHICH WAY, LA?, and KCRW’s beloved GOOD FOOD.
 She received her BA in history from Brown University and her MFA from the University of Southern California School of Cinematic Arts.
-She is currently Assistant Professor and the head of documentary filmmaking at San Diego State University.
+She is currently Assistant Professor, MFA Graduate Advisor, and the head of documentary filmmaking at San Diego State University.

 FILMOGRAPHY